 Cautious start at Jahn-Sportpark

 After Bundesliga referee Felix Zwayer had opened the match, both teams initially tried to stand securely at the back and create attacks from a stable defense.
 As a result, scoring chances were few and far between in the first half.
 The first dangerous chance came in the 14th minute.
 Viktoria Berlin's Timur Gayret broke through on the left and crossed to Marco Schikora, who headed just over the box from a promising position.
 TeBe continued to concentrate primarily on defensive work.
 The Purple & Whites allowed the Victorians little space, but rarely got in front of the opposing goal themselves.
-Rifat Gelici scored the first goal worth seeing for the Purple & Whites in the 38th minute when his shot was held by Stephan Flauder.
+The first goal worth seeing for the Purple & Whites came from Rifat Gelici, whose shot in the 38th minute was held by Stephan Flauder.
 The score was therefore 0-0 at the break.

 Viktoria rewarded for courageous performance